LikhithaSadavala/19CSP09-ML-Lab/README.md

 both correct and wrong predictions.
 Java/Python ML library classes can be used for this problem.
 - ML10:Implement the non-parametric Locally Weighted Regression algorithm in order to fit data points.
 Select appropriate data set for your experiment and draw graphs.
+## 6th program dataset:
+- Loading the 20 newsgroups dataset : The dataset is called “Twenty Newsgroups”.
+Here is the official description, quoted from the website:http://qwone.com/~jason/20Newsgroups/
+- The 20 Newsgroups data set is a collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different newsgroups.
+To the best of our knowledge, it was originally collected by Ken Lang, probably for his paper “Newsweeder: Learning to filter netnews,” though he does not explicitly mention this collection.
+The 20 newsgroups collection has become a popular data set for experiments in text applications of machine learning techniques, such as text classification and text clustering